 The French traditions of April Fools’ Day

-On the 1st of April, everyone has to pay attention to avoid being the victim of practical jokes and general foolishness.
+Everyone must pay attention on the 1st of April to avoid being victims of practical jokes and general foolishness.

 It is the ideal day for children (and grown-ups alike!) to tell funny jokes to those around them, including family members, friends, teachers, neighbours, colleagues at work, etc.